zen-browser/theme-store/themes/81fcd6b3-f014-4796-988f-6c3cb3874db8/readme.md

 Go to Settings, Zen Mods, look up "Zen Context Menu", click the gear ⚙️ button, and check your desired preferences.

 [Star the repo](https://github.com/KiKaraage/ZenMods/) if you appreciate this Mod!
-You can also report issues or give suggestions related to this mod.
+You can also report issues or give suggestions for future updates.